cedards/budgie/ROADMAP.md

 ## Incomplete

+- I can see the accrual rate for saving targets

 - I can find out my average monthly expense rate over a given period

 - I can see the allocation rate for my savings targets